jared-hwang/PyPADocker/README.md

 ### Build the PyPA image

-*   Run the docker build command (if using linux, `sudo` must be used with every docker command).
+*   Run the docker build command in the dockerfile directory (if using linux, `sudo` must be used with every docker command).

     `docker build -t pypa .`